Filter Options

 Namib-Naukluft Budget Safari Tours

-Namib-Naukluft National Park is an extraordinary park, a miraculous world that includes some of the most beautiful sand dunes in southern Africa, at Sossusvlei, as well as rugged mountains just waiting to be explored.
-There’s so much to see here, and one of the best things about coming on a budget safari is that, unusually, some of the budget accommodation has a really great location.
+Namib-Naukluft National Park is an extraordinary place, with some of the most beautiful sand dunes in southern Africa and rugged mountains waiting to be explored.
+There’s so much to see here, and one of the best things about visiting on a budget safari is that, unusually, some of the budget accommodations have really great locations.
 Yes, there are times when the main track through the sand dunes of Sossusvlei can get a little crowded, but that shouldn’t spoil your experience.
 It’s such a big place that a strong feeling of wilderness is easy to find amid all this beauty.

 Selected filters: